zarrar1607/DeepPicar-v3/README.md

 4. Increase Swap File Size:
 The default swap size and available RAM may not be sufficient for training.
-Follow the instructions on [website](https://nebl.io/neblio-university/enabling-increasing-raspberry-pi-swap/increasing Rasp- berry Pi swap size) to enable on-device training effectively
+Follow the instructions on [increasing Raspberry Pi swap size](https://nebl.io/neblio-university/enabling-increasing-raspberry-pi-swap/) to enable on-device training effectively

 ### Demonstration
 For a quick demonstration of the fine-tuning process and results, watch this [video](https://youtube.com/shorts/gDC6Y_qBBx4?si=O_FPp69FHaZu_Moy).